xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/BlockHashChainState.md

 2. What other files or packages does this code depend on?

-    This code depends on several other packages including `org.alephium.flow.io`, `org.alephium.flow.setting`, `org.alephium.io`, and `org.alephium.protocol.model`.
-It also uses a `ConcurrentHashMap` and a `TimeStamp` from `org.alephium.util`.
+    This code depends on several other packages including `org.oxygenium.flow.io`, `org.oxygenium.flow.setting`, `org.oxygenium.io`, and `org.oxygenium.protocol.model`.
+It also uses a `ConcurrentHashMap` and a `TimeStamp` from `org.oxygenium.util`.

 3. What is the license for this code?